In 2018, the Federal Reserve found that 56% of Americans have less than $5,000 in their savings accounts.

 So if you want to take the buy-and-resell route, be prepared to do some research.

-6. Start Dropshipping and Build an eCommerce Business
+6. Build an eCommerce Business

 Similar to selling on Amazon or eBay, dropshipping is the process of buying and reselling products at a profitable price.